How Do You Get Depression? A Mental Health Perspective

 • Antidepressants: Antidepressants can help tackle the biological factors contributing to depression.
 By working with your individual brain and body chemistry, you can help stabilize neurotransmitter levels, grow nerve cells, and lower CHR levels.

-• Lifestyle Changes: Diet, exercise, and sleep are the foundation of depression symptom management.
+• Lifestyle changes: Diet, exercise, and sleep are the foundation of depression symptom management.
 Talk with a doctor to rule out underlying factors first, then consider making positive lifestyle changes to aid in your treatment.

 Takeaway

 For some, understanding where depression comes from makes the condition less scary.
-It is a complex disorder and one that affects many people.
-However, we are understanding more about it and making treatment options more effective every day.
+It is a complex disorder that affects many people.
+However, we are continually understanding more about it and making treatment options more effective every day.
 If you or a loved one are struggling with symptoms of depression, help is available.
 Reach out to a BetterHelp counselor.
 They can help you understand more about where your depression is coming from and how to make it better.

 Depression is treatable, and you're not alone